Medellín: Toponymy

 The valley and its Spanish settlement have gone by several names over the years, including Aburrá de los Yamesíes, "Valley of Saint Bartholomew", "Saint Lawrence of Aburrá", "Saint Lawrence of Aná", Villa de la Candelaria de Medellín, and finally "Medellín".

-The name "Medellín" comes from Medellín, Spain, a small village in the Badajoz province of Extremadura.
-The village is known for being the birthplace of Hernán Cortés.
-The Spanish Medellín, in turn, was originally called "Metellinum" and was named after the Roman General Quintus Caecilius Metellus Pius in 75 BC who founded the village as a military base.
+The name "Medellín" comes from Medellín, Spain, a small village in the Province of Badajoz in Extremadura.
+The village was the birthplace of Hernán Cortés.
+The Spanish Medellín, in turn, was originally called "Metellinum" and was named after Roman general Quintus Caecilius Metellus Pius in 75 BC, who founded the village as a military base.

-Some of the Conquistadors, such as Gaspar de Rodas, the first governor of Antioquia, came from the region of Badajoz.
-Count Pedro Portocarrero y Luna, President of the Council for the West Indies (Consejo de Indias), asked the Spanish monarchy to give the name of his town, Medellín in Extremadura, to the new settlement in America.
-His request was accepted on November 22, 1674, when the Regent Mariana of Austria proclaimed the city's name to be Villa de Nuestra Señora de Medellín.
+Some of the Conquistadors, such as Gaspar de Rodas, the first governor of Antioquia, came from Badajoz Province.
+Count Pedro Portocarrero y Luna, President of the Council for the West Indies (Consejo de Indias), asked the Monarchy of Spain to give the name of his town to the new settlement in America.
+His request was accepted on November 22, 1674, when queen regent Mariana of Austria proclaimed the city's name to be Villa de Nuestra Señora de Medellín.
 Miguel Aguinaga y Mendiogoitia, Governor, made the name official on November 2, 1675.
 The Crown granted a coat of arms to the city on June 24, 1676.

 History

 Pre-Columbian era and settlers

 In August 1541, Marshal Jorge Robledo was in the place known today as Heliconia when he saw in the distance what he thought was a valley.
 He sent Jerónimo Luis Tejelo to explore the territory, and during the night of August 23, Tejelo reached the plain of what is now Aburrá Valley.
-The Spaniards gave it the name of "Valley of Saint Bartholomew", but this was soon changed for the native name Aburrá, meaning "Painters", due to the textile decorations of the local chief-men.
+The Spaniards gave it the name of "Valley of Saint Bartholomew", but this was soon changed for the native name Aburrá "Painters" because of the textile decorations of the local rulers.

-In 1574, Gaspar de Rodas asked the Antioquia's Cabildo for 4 mi2 of land to establish herds and a ranch in the valley.
+In 1574, Gaspar de Rodas asked the Antioquia's cabildo for 4 mi2 of land to establish herds and a ranch in the valley.
 The Cabildo granted him 3 mi2 of land.

-In 1616, the colonial visitor Francisco de Herrera y Campuzano founded a settlement with 80 Amerindians, naming it Poblado de San Lorenzo, today "El Poblado".
-In 1646 a colonial law ordered the separation of Amerindians from mestizos and mulattos, so the colonial administration began the construction of a new town in Aná, today Berrío Park, where the church of Nuestra Señora de la Candelaria de Aná ("Our Lady of Candelaria of Aná") was built.
+In 1616, the colonial visitor Francisco de Herrera y Campuzano founded a settlement with 80 Amerindians, naming it Poblado de San Lorenzo, now El Poblado.
+In 1646, a colonial law on casta ordered the separation of Indigenous peoples (indios) from mestizos and mulattos.
+The colonial administration began the construction of a new town in Aná, today Berrío Park, where the church of Nuestra Señora de la Candelaria de Aná ("Our Lady of Candelaria of Aná") was built.
 Three years later, the Spaniards started the construction of the Basilica of Our Lady of Candelaria, which was rebuilt at the end of the 18th century.